Skip to main content

 1. No MCP Configuration on Virtual Key (Default)

-• If a Virtual Key has no specific MCP configurations, all tools from all enabled MCP clients are available by default.
+• If a Virtual Key has no specific MCP configurations, no MCP tools are available (deny-by-default).

 2. With MCP Configuration on Virtual Key